bhuy71/Generating-face-without-mask/README.md

   2. Run all the cell

   3. After execute the last cell , there will be a link.
 You can experience by yourself now

-  Or you can choose to run ipython UnMaskUI.py.
-It will show a link too, click on that link to experience our application

 ***